GET A BETTER DIVORCE SETTLEMENT BY GETTING A BETTER DIVORCE

 HOW DOES PAYMENT WORK?

 We do not charge retainers to mediate your divorce.
-Instead, we provide you with an upfront schedule of fees, so you know what your divorce will cost upfront.
+Instead, we provide you with an upfront schedule of fees, so you plan for your costs in advance.

 WHAT ROLES DO ATTORNEYS PLAY IN DIVORCE MEDIATION?